9brada6/tabs-with-posts/development.md

 ### Icons

+- See from where to use Icons: Linea, dashicons?
+- Finish Rating Icons
+- Add more no comment icons/ create them.
+- Add clock icons as date.

 - Add License to FontAwesome
-- See from where to use Icons: Linea?
 - Add some colored icons?
-- Add dashicons
-- Align all comment icons.
+- Make all icons align perfectly, under all conditions.
 - Add a way to invert category icons?
-- Finish Rating Icons
-- Add more no comment icons/ create them.
-- Make all icons align perfectly, under all conditions.
 - Move all icons that needs to be used in their folders(capicon, tagging).
 - Change all icon names from "outline" to outlined.
+- Change all definitions from svg to symbol?

 ### JS/SCSS